Modern slavery statement

 Our business

 Established in 2008 and based in West London, Really Comfy Beds Limited, trading as Loaf, is a retail business that designs and sells home furniture and furnishings online and in our 11 Shacks (stores).
-We partner with Wincanton to provide warehousing and delivery direct to customers' homes.
+We partner with Wincanton (now part of GXO) to provide warehousing and delivery direct to customers' homes.
 We also hand deliver some of our customer orders as an extra special touch!

 Really Comfy Beds Limited is a private company limited by shares, incorporated in England and Wales under company number 06455834.